youngkin/go-circuitbreaker-tests/README.md

 # [github.com/dahernan/goHystrix](https://github.com/dahernan/goHystrix)
 Evaluation results:
+1. Has support for rolling windows - i.e., stats age out over time
+1. Has support for tripping circuit when failure rate exceeds a threshold (e.g., 50% over the last 10 calls or last 10 seconds when at least `n` calls have been made)

-1. Has great support for access to metrics
+1. Has support for other circuit breaker characteristics such as tripping after a set number of consecutive failures.
-2. Has support for call duration metrics
+1. DOES NOT support `half-open` circuit state.
-3. Has no support for a half-open circuit breaker.
-That is, after the circuit breaker opens, and there continue to be requests at a rate that exceeds the `NumberOfSecondsToStore`, then the circuit breaker will never recover.
+    1. After the circuit breaker opens, and there continue to be requests at a rate that exceeds the `NumberOfSecondsToStore`, then the circuit breaker will never recover.
 It will stay open.
-4. Has no concept of disabling the timeout (i.e., infinite timeout)
-5. Last significant commit was in 2014

-	What this library needs is the support for a half-open circuit breaker state.
+1. Supports call timeouts, doesn't allow for completely disabling it though.
+1. Provides excellent access to the current health state of the circuit breaker.
+    1. Unique among all the libraries was access to call duration metrics.
+	1. It also supports http and statsd interfaces.
+1. Has support for integrated fallback behavior.
+1. The last commit, to the README, was made in January 2016.
+The last significant commit was made June 6, 2014.

 # [github.com/afex/hystrix-go](https://github.com/afex/hystrix-go)
 Evaluation results:

-1. Support for closed, half-open, and open states.
-2. Doesn't allow access to any circuit breaker stats except whether or not it's open or closed.
-3. Has no concept of a disabled, infinite, timeout.
-4. Is in active development, commits in 2016
-5. Integrates with any external http client (e.g., Turbine) to publish stats externally.

-	What this library needs is to allow access to the circuit breaker stats.
-Instead they're mixed in with the overall control of the circuit breaker state.
-This makes it dangerous to expose the states because it also exposes the internal workings of the circuit breaker.
+1. Has support for rolling windows - i.e., stats age out over time
+1. Has support for tripping circuit when failure rate exceeds a threshold (e.g., 50% over the last 10 calls or last 10 seconds when at least `n` calls have been made)
+1. Has support for other circuit breaker characteristics such as tripping after a set number of consecutive failures.
+1. Has support `half-open` circuit state.
+1. Supports call timeouts, doesn't allow for completely disabling it though.
+1. DOES NOT provide programmatic access to the current health state of the circuit breaker.
+    1. It does provide HTTP and Statsd interfaces for metrics though.
+1. Has support for integrated fallback behavior.
+1. The last commit was made September 8, 2015.

 # [github.com/rubyist/circuitbreaker](https://github.com/rubyist/circuitbreaker)
 Evaluation results:

-1. No integrated support for a fallback function.
-Fallback behavior has to be manually integrated into the circuit breaker mechanism.
-2. Nice, can disable timeout (i.e., make infinite).
-3. Is in active development, commits in 2016
+1. Has support for rolling windows - i.e., stats age out over time
+1. Has support for tripping circuit when failure rate exceeds a threshold (e.g., 50% over the last 10 calls or last 10 seconds when at least `n` calls have been made)
+1. Has support for other circuit breaker characteristics such as tripping after a set number of consecutive failures.
+1. Has support `half-open` circuit state.
+1. Supports call timeouts INCLUDING the ability to disable call timeouts.
+1. Provides access to the current health state of the circuit breaker.
+1. DOES NOT support integrated fallback behavior.
+    1. Although not ideal, it is possible to manually implement a fallback strategy using other public functions (primitives) of the library.
+This does impose a responsibility on the user to correctly use these primitives to build up a working circuit breaker.
+1. The last commit was made February 2, 2016.

+Other items of note include:

-4. It only supports sync calls, no asycn support
+1. It only supports sync calls, no async support
-5. Calls to cb.Ready() have side effects that turn a half-open circuit to closed.
-So a first call to Ready() may return true but calling it again (e.g., in a cb.Call() invocation) will return false.
+2. Calls to `Breaker.Ready()` have side effects that turn a half-open circuit to closed.
+So a first call to `Ready()` may return true but calling it again (e.g., in a `Breaker.Call()` invocation) will return false.
+Lesson learned, don't use `Breaker.Ready()` to test the status of a circuit breaker if you are also using `Breaker.Call()`.

 # [github.com/eapache/go-resiliency](https://github.com/eapache/go-resiliency)
 Looked at eapache/go-resiliency as an alternative, but it doesn't allow access to metrics so no further evaluation was performed.